Paper 1 clarifications

 Describe one research study related to schema theory.
 [9 marks]

-As was stated in the Assessment clarification page, when asked about research methods, students should write about experiments, observations, interviews and case studies.
+As was stated in the Assessment clarification page, when asked about research methods, students should write about experiments, observations, correlations, interviews, or case studies.
 The clarification reads: Twin, adoption, and longitudinal studies are examples of research designs.
 Meta-analyses are a quantitative statistical analysis of several similar experiments or studies for which the pooled data is tested for statistical significance.
 To clarify further, twin, adoption, longitudinal studies and meta-analyses are not considered research methods and will not be accepted on IB exams as valid responses.
 This also applies to Paper 2.

 When studying the brain, fMRI, MRI, EEG, CAT, PET are the most frequent techniques used to study the brain; however, they are not research methods.

 The following clarification was made by the IB:

 If, under a content heading, students are instructed to study one or more of an optional list, questions will be general in nature (i.e., not formulated using the named options).
 For example, the list of cultural dimensions associated with the topic-cultural origins of behaviour and cognition, within the sociocultural approach.